akshaydeo/blog/_posts/2014-11-10-writing-android-app-with-kotlin.md

   - Android
   - Kotlin
 ---
-When I read the description about kotlin, I thought of it as a very beautiful port of Java (<span style="text-decoration: underline;"><em>as its a JVM based language and 100% interoperable with Java</em></span>).
-I have been trying to like Scala for a lot time now, but hell lot of options for everything, complex semantics makes the code unreadable and confusing (<span style="text-decoration: underline;"><em>for me</em></span>).
-But kotlin, according to me is a decisive approach towards making Java more functional and more compact for developers.
+When I read about Kotlin, I thought of it as a functional port of Java which is (<span style="text-decoration: underline;"><em>100% interoperable with Java</em></span>).
+I have been playing with Scala for a bit.
+The biggest trouble I had with Scala is wide range of semantic alternatives.
+But it seems like, Kotlin has a decisive approach towards making Java more functional and more compact for developers.

-The first thing I searched when I read about Kotlin was, about Android support. <a title="Scaloid" href="https://github.com/pocorall/scaloid/" target="_blank">Scaloid</a> being more and more popular and I being completely not in love with Scala, this was going to be an interesting thing for me. <span style="text-decoration: underline;">Kotlin does have support for Android and they do have amazing documentation about both language as well as Android support</span>, So I went ahead and tried one simple list app with an adapter and a fragment, just to simulate a simple part of general Android application.
+Kotlin does support  Androi and they do have a very verbose documentation about Android support</span>, So I went ahead and tried one simple list app with an adapter and a fragment, just to simulate a simple part of general Android application.

 **Setup**